Floorp-Projects/Floorp/browser/components/migration/docs/migration-wizard.rst

 The ``MigrationWizardChild`` is a ``JSWindowActorChild`` (see `JSActors`_) that is responsible for listening for events from a ``MigrationWizard``, and then either updating the state of that ``MigrationWizard`` immediately, or to message its paired ``MigrationWizardParent`` to perform tasks with ``MigrationUtils``.

   .. note::
-    While a ``MigrationWizardChild`` can run in a content process (for out-of-process pages like ``about:welcome``), it can also run in parent-process contexts - for example, within a tab dialog or standalone window dialog.
+    While a ``MigrationWizardChild`` can run in a content process (for out-of-process pages like ``about:welcome``), it can also run in parent-process contexts - for example, within the parent-process ``about:preferences`` page, or standalone window dialog.
 The same flow of events and messaging applies in all contexts.

 The ``MigrationWizardChild`` also waives Xrays so that it can directly call the ``setState`` method to update the appearance of the ``MigrationWizard``.
 See `XrayVision`_ for much more information on Xrays.